-As a public company, Antibe is required to comply with the internal control evaluation and certification requirements of Canadian securities laws.
+As a public company, Antibe is required to comply with the internal control evaluation and certification requirements of securities laws in Canada.
 The Company's financial reporting internal controls are currently in compliance with those requirements.
-Ensuring compliance with reporting and other obligations places significant demands on management, administrative, operational and accounting resources and will result in increased independent auditor fees.
+Ensuring compliance with reporting and other obligations places significant demands on management, administrative, operational and accounting resources.
 The Company anticipates that it will need to continue to upgrade systems, implement additional financial and management controls, reporting systems and procedures.
 If it is unable to accomplish these objectives in a timely and effective fashion, its ability to continue to comply with the financial reporting requirements and other rules that apply to reporting issuers could be impaired.
 Moreover, any failure to maintain effective internal controls, including a failure to implement new or improved controls in response to identified weaknesses in its system of internal controls, could cause the Company to fail to meet its reporting obligations or result in material misstatements in its financial statements.
 If the Company cannot provide reliable financial statements or prevent fraud, its reputation and operating results could be materially harmed, its current and future shareholders could lose confidence in the reported financial information and in the Company, and the Company's share price could be affected negatively.